 History Department Student News

-In continuation of our history documentary series, the UTC History Club will be screening Peace Unveiled in celebration of Women’s History Month and in collaboration with the UTC Multicultural Center.
+The UTC History Club will be screening Peace Unveiled in celebration of Women’s History Month and in collaboration with the UTC Multicultural Center on March 9, 2017.
 Join us to celebrate three Afghan women who fought against insurmountable odds to protect the rights of women throughout Afghanistan.
-When: Thursday, March 9, 2017 at 6pm Where: Multicultural Center (UC) Open to all There will be free pizza and…

 The UTC History Club will be screening "Mississippi: Is This America?" in celebration of Black History Month in collaboration with the UTC Multicultural Center and the UTC Film Club on Thursday, February 9, at 6:00pm.
 The documentary sheds light on the stories of the men, women, and youth who fought for justice and freedom in 1960s Mississippi.

 How do women in Israeli and Palestinian conservative religious movements expand spaces for political activism in ways that go beyond their movements’ strict ideas about male and female roles?
 How and why does this activism happen in some movements but not in others?
 Dr. Lihi Ben Shitrit will discuss her research on those questions, which were the subject of her book "Righteous Transgressions: Women’s Activism on the Israeli and Palestinian Religious Right" (Princeton University Press, 2015).